 Long Term Disability (LTD)

-Some example of critical illnesses are:
+Some examples of critical illnesses are:

 Note: Coverage may vary depending on how extreme the illness is and if an employee has a pre-existing condition.
 For example, if an employee has an illness that can be cured quickly with limited downtime, they may not qualify.

-Health Spending Account (HSA): Employees can purchase anything health-related at full coverage.
-They’re given a dollar amount to use (generally between $1-2K annually), and can use it to purchase health services or top off an existing health claim that wasn’t 100% covered.
-Examples of what employees can use their HSA for include; top-offs (drugs, services), Massage, Dental, etc.
+Annually, employers provide employees with a budget of money to use (frequently between $1-5K annually) to purchase health services or top off an existing health claim that wasn’t 100% covered.
+Examples of what employees can use their HSA for include: top-offs (drugs, services), Massage, Dental, etc.

 Note: If employees have an HSA along with a comprehensive health plan (Drugs, Dental, Healthcare) they need to submit their claim through their regular health plan first.
 They can only submit drugs/services through their HSA if they have reached their plan’s maximums, are using it to top-off a claim, or do not have any other coverage to submit their claim to first.